-If you receive Housing Benefit and/or Council Tax Support, the law states that you must tell us about any changes in your, or your family's circumstances.
-This is because it may affect the amount of benefit / support you are entitled to.
+If you receive Housing Benefit and/or Council Tax Support, the law states that you must tell us about any changes in your or your family's circumstances.
+This is because it may affect the amount of benefit / council tax support you are entitled to.

-Telling the Department for Work and Pensions (DWP) or Her Majesties Revenues and Customs (HMRC) about a change does not mean that they will pass the information on to us.
+Telling the Department for Work and Pensions (DWP) or HM Revenues and Customs (HMRC) about a change does not mean that they will pass the information on to us.
 You must tell us yourself.

 Some of the changes in circumstances that you must tell us about: